guaix-ucm/rgbloom/README.md

 ## Installing the code

-In order to keep your current Python installation clean, it is highly recommended to install a python 3 *virtual environment* first.
+In order to keep your current Python installation clean, it is highly recommended to first build Python 3 *virtual environment*.

-### Creating and activating the python virtual environment
+### Creating and activating the Python virtual environment

 ```bash
 $ python3 -m venv venv_rgb